samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 10 minutes

 You can see and hear a creature you choose that is on the same plane of existence as you.
 The target makes a Wisdom saving throw, which is modified (see the tables below) by how well you know the target and the sort of physical connection you have to it.
-The target doesn’t know what it is making the save against, only that it feels uneasy.
+The target doesn't know what it is making the save against, only that it feels uneasy.

 | Your Knowledge of the Target Is... | Save Modifier |
 | --- | --- |